chaanakyaaM/max_nhl_scraper/README.md

 - requests
 - BeautifulSoup

-These dependencies should be automatically installed when you install the package via pip.
+These dependencies should be automatically installed when you install the package using pip.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - view the LICENSE file for more details.

 ## Contributing
 Contributions to max_nhl_scraper are welcome!
-Please feel free to submit pull requests or open issues to discuss potential improvements or report bugs.
+Please feel free to submit pull requests or open issues to discuss potential improvements or report bugs in this project.

 ## Contact
-If you have any questions or suggestions, please contact the author at maxtixador@gmail.com.
+If you have any quries or suggestions on this project, feel free to contact the author at maxtixador@gmail.com.

 ## Acknowledgments
-Special thanks to all contributors (just me for now) and users of max_nhl_scraper.
+Special thanks to all contributors (just me for now)who have gave their valuable effort and users of max_nhl_scraper.